mui/material-ui/docs/data/joy/customization/theme-colors/theme-colors.md

 ## Default tokens

 The table below lists all the default tokens and their values in light and dark color schemes.
-Some tokens reuse other token's value using the [`var(--*)`](https://developer.mozilla.org/en-US/docs/Web/CSS/var) syntax.
+Some tokens reuse values from other tokens using the [`var(--*)`](https://developer.mozilla.org/en-US/docs/Web/CSS/var) syntax.

 {{"demo": "PaletteThemeViewer.js", "bg": "inline"}}

 ### Channel tokens

-The default tokens ended with `Channel` are automatically generated for each palette.
+The default tokens ending with `Channel` are automatically generated for each palette.
 These tokens are useful for creating translucent colors (`rgba`).

 - `lightChannel`: is generated from the palette's `200` token.